 It's virtually impossible for dogs to have an indoors-only lifestyle; they need a lot of exercise, plenty of walks, and time spent outdoors to live happy, healthy lives.
 But if you don't have a yard or access to parks, or have limited mobility, this may present a major challenge.

 Not only are cats much safer indoors, but they're perfectly happy perched next to a window or curled up in a sunny spot on the couch.
 Simply crack a window for some fresh air (but make sure it's not open wide enough for kitty to escape!) and your cat will be totally content watching birds and bugs all day long.Continue to 5 of 11 below.

 Even the biggest dog lovers have to admit: Whether your dog is barking at a passerby, another animal, or simply because her favorite toy is stuck under the couch, incessant barking can get pretty annoying.

-While cats certainly do make some noise–especially at night, when many cats are most active–meows and purrs tend to be pretty quiet.
-It goes without being said that meowing and purring is super cute, but the coolest part?
-After awhile, you'll begin to recognize what your cat's meows actually mean; you'll learn how to differentiate a meow that means "I'm hungry" from a meow that means "Cuddle me, human!"Continue to 6 of 11 below.
+While cats certainly do make some noise—especially at night, when many cats are most active—meows and purrs tend to be pretty quiet.
+Meowing and purring are cute, but even better, you'll begin to recognize what your cat's meows actually mean.
+You'll learn how to differentiate a meow that means "I'm hungry" from a meow that means "Cuddle me!"Continue to 6 of 11 below.

 06 of 11